Close

 As children grow, safety needs change.
 Read Keeping Your Children Safe for tips on ensuring safety for your youth, as well as how to teach your military child about healthy boundaries and how to identify and address bullying behavior in order to keep them safe from potential harm.

-Child and youth behavioral military and family life counselors are assigned within youth and teen centers, child development centers and schools.
+Child and youth behavioral military and family life counselors are assigned to youth and teen centers, child development centers and schools.
 Counselors are available to meet with military children and their families to discuss everything from self-esteem issues to life skills, such as problem-solving and anger management.
 Children under 18 must have written parental consent to receive CYB-MFLC support.

 Learn about military bases worldwide.
-Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.
+Get installation overviews, check-in procedures, housing, contacts for programs and services, photos and more.

 Find an Installation